 ▲Calla in TEDx and debate competition

 In the Model United Nations CCA, pupils assume the role of international diplomats to gain literacy in global issues and negotiate solutions with civility.
 In the Moot Court CCA pupils gain an in-depth of legal cases and provisions.
-The Sustainable Huili CCA teaches pupils how to identify problems and map out solutions.
+The Sustainable Hiba CCA teaches pupils how to identify problems and map out solutions.

 Language and thinking are mutually supported.
 Exchanging ideas with each other can help us reach a higher level of understanding of the world and ourselves, eventually making us have a mature thinking about different cultures.